DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-9. I won't be activating windows so I will be clicking "I don't have a product key"
+9. I won't activate Windows, so I will click 'I don't have a product key.'
    <br>
    <br>